kchen3490/Cops-and-Robbers/README.md

 # Picture-Project
 This is a GUI application I created back in mid-year 2021 for a high school project.
 In order to access it, download the folder and go to the src/CopsnRobbers.java file and run that class in your preferred Java IDE (e.g., IntelliJ or Eclipse).

 This was my first creative Java program.
-Although it extends a superclass which does the work of implementing all the interfaces for a Java Swing GUI to work for my class, it was fun to learn how to program a GUI for the first time.
+Although it extends a superclass which does the work of implementing all the Java Swing library to work for my class, it was fun to create my very first GUI.

 # Goal of the game: